ExchangeUnion/xud-wiki/Exchange-Guide.md

 echo "source ~/xud-simnet/setup.bash" >> ~/.bashrc
 source ~/.bashrc
 ```
-to make the changes permanent.
+to make these changes permanent.

 ### Installation
 Install all components with
 ```
 xud-simnet-install
 ```
-It could take several minutes depending on the speed of your machine & connection until you see `Ready!`.
+It could take several minutes, depending on the speed of your machine & connection, until you see `Ready!`.

 ### Starting
 You can start all components with